Earthling (David Bowie album): Reissues

 In 2003, Columbia Records reissued Earthling on CD, with another reissue following a year later that contained bonus tracks, including 13 remixes, B-sides, alternate takes and live performances from the Earthling Tour.
 In 2021, the album was remastered and included as part of the box set Brilliant Adventure (1992–2001).

 Track listing

 Personnel

-According to the liner notes and biographer Nicholas Pegg.
+According to the liner notes and the biographer Nicholas Pegg.